munificent/craftinginterpreters/book/types-of-values.md

 >
 > <cite>A.A.
 Milne</cite>

 The past few chapters were huge.
-Towering floors of scaffolding to set up.
+Towering piles of scaffolding to set up.
 Deep complex concepts to grapple with.
 This chapter is shorter and simpler.
 There's only one real new concept to learn -- tagged unions -- and a scattering of straightforward code.
-Relax, you're earned a respite.
+Relax, you've earned a respite.

 Lox is dynamically typed.
 A single variable can hold a Boolean, number, or string at different points in time.
 At least, that's the idea. <span